wsr1999/PysTDA/README.md

 ## License And Attribution

-pysTDA is licensed under Apache-2.0.
+PysTDA is licensed under Apache-2.0.
 Portions of the oscillator-strength and transition-multipole logic are adapted from PySCF TD-SCF utilities; see `NOTICE` for attribution.